-To assess the effectiveness of inpatient and outpatient treatment, a number of studies have been conducted, most of which are drug-specific and applicable to hospitals rather than self-standing addiction treatment facilities.
-A 1989 clinical trial involving 164 clients compared inpatient to outpatient rehab for alcohol, although both groups were assigned to structured substance abuse treatment, which is not part of standard protocol for most hospital units.
+What is the effectiveness of inpatient and outpatient treatment?
+In fact, a number of studies have been conducted.
+However, most of them are drug-specific and more applicable to hospitals than self-standing addiction treatment facilities.
+For example, a 1989 clinical trial involving 164 clients compared inpatient to outpatient rehab for alcohol, although both groups were assigned to structured substance abuse treatment, which is not part of standard protocol for most hospital units.
 The 30-day same cause readmission rate for the inpatient group was 12.1%, compared to 8% for the outpatient group, despite an average of 9.2 days spent in inpatient alcoholism rehab.
-While more clients completed detox in the inpatient group (95% vs 72%), neither group experienced adverse events, including seizures or delirium tremens (DTs).
+While more clients completed detox in the inpatient group (95% vs. 72%), neither group experienced adverse events, including seizures or delirium tremens (DTs).

 Outpatient detox is not safe for alcoholics at risk of potentially life-threatening complications of withdrawal (e.g. DTs), or for individuals with associated medical conditions such as pancreatitis, gastrointestinal bleeding or cirrhosis.
 Moreover, outpatient detox is not appropriate for suicidal individuals, those with severe or medically complicated alcohol withdrawal syndrome, negative or disruptive family or job situations or transportation issues inhibiting the ability to travel daily to the treatment facility.
 Relapse rates after opioid detox range from 32% to 88%.
 In outpatient detox programs, interpersonal factors, drug-related triggers (e.g. drug-using friends) and persistent negative mood states were associated with opioid relapse.
 Abstinence was linked significantly with the completion of a six-week inpatient treatment program and attendance at outpatient aftercare and was negatively impacted by a family history of substance misuse.